DaanR37/bloglife/README.md

 # Social Brothers

-## Inleiding

-Bedankt voor het leuke gesprek van net!
-Hierbij bijgeleverd de beloofde case, graag zien we de opdracht binnenkomen op mijn e-mailadres (luuk@socialbrothers.nl).

-Succes!

-## De opdracht

-Je hebt een uitnodiging voor een Invision project ontvangen welke nagemaakt dient te worden.
-Het liefst zien we dit voorbeeld responsive zodat het ook op kleinere devices werkt.
-Daarnaast moet het ook werken in alle moderne browsers.

-De bedoeling is dat er in het linkerblok een blogberichten aangemaakt kan worden.
-Hiervoor is er door ons een API gemaakt waar deze berichten opgeslagen kunnen worden.
-In het rechterblok moeten alle blogberichten worden weergegeven, zodra je klinkt op "Meer laden" dienen er meer berichten geladen te worden in het blok.
-Verder is er nog een archiefpagina waar alle berichten getoond worden.

-## Waar kijken wij naar?

-Je bent volledig vrij in hoe je dit project oplevert, zolang je het in React bouwt.
-Het belangrijkste voor ons is dat je de tools waarmee je werkt goed begrijpt en dat je deze in een gestructureerde, consistente manier gebruikt.
-Aangezien het een front-end applicatie is kijken we - vanzelfsprekend - ook naar het design en naar performance.
-Dit zijn voor ons echt de basics waar we op beoordelen, dus verras ons alsjeblieft met je skills!

-- Nauwkeurigheid navolgen van het design
-- Mate van aandacht voor performance
-- Gestructureerde, herbruikbare code
-- Nieuwe technieken

-## De API

-De API geeft bestandspaden op relatief aan de bestandslocatie van de server.
-Deze bestandslocatie is `{{apiUrl}}/storage`.
-De API documentatie is inzichtelijk via [Postman](https://documenter.getpostman.com/view/3923287/UVJWrfnK).

 ## Introduction

-Thank you for the nice conversation.
+Thank you for the nice conversation!
 As promised, the front-end case.
-You can e-mail the finished case to me (Luuk@socialbrothers.nl)
+You can e-mail the finished case to me (Luuk@socialbrothers.nl).

 Good luck!

 ## The case

 You received an invitation to a Invision project which you have to recreate.
-We like to see websites that are repsonsive and look well on smaller devices.

-The intention is that you can make blogpost in the left corner, you can use our API where you can save these messages.
-In the right corner you have to view the latest blogposts.
-When you click the button ‘meer laden’ it’s important to load more messages in the container.
-Also, there is an archive for all blogposts.

-## Where do we look at?

-You are completely free in how you deliver this project as long as you do it in React.
-The primary aspect we will be looking at is if you know the tools you are using and if you use them in a structured, consistent way.
-Since it's a front-end application, we will - of course - also be looking at the design and performance aspect.
-These are the basic critera, so please suprise us with you skills!

-- Accuracy of the design implementation
-- Attention for the performance of the website
-- Structured, reusable code
-- New techniques
-- Good understanding of programming principles
+When logged in to your account, you can click the inspect button to inspect the exact values being used in the design (margins, colors, etc.).

+Be sure to hand in your project in a state that is ready for production.

+The functionality that should be in the application is:

+- **Creating blogposts**: Blogposts should be able to be created in the form on the left-hand side of the homepage.
+The endpoint that this data should be submitted to is documented in the [Postman collection](https://documenter.getpostman.com/view/3923287/UVJWrfnK).
+All inputs should be required.
+Be sure to make using this form a user-friendly experience.

+- **Showing the lastest blogposts**: On the right-hand side there should be a preview of the latest 4 posts.
+There should also be a button to load the next 4 posts.
+Those posts should be appended to the current posts, not replaced.

+- **Showing the blog archive**: On the "Blog"-page, there should be an archive of all blog posts.
+These blogs should be able to be paginated, so that the user can navigate to next or previous pages.

+- **Navigation**: The user should be able to navigate to the different pages through a menu.

+These are the requirements that we set.
+Please fill these requirements in a way that you think is most UX-friendly.
+Also, don't be shy to add any other details that might not explicitely be described hereabove, if you think that it improves the user experience.

 ## The API

 The API returns file paths relative to the filestorage location of the server.
 This filestorage location is `{{apiUrl}}/storage`.
+That means if you receive a path value of '/images/sample-image.pong', it will be hosted al `{{apiUrl}}/storage/images/sample-image.png`.
 The API documentation is available via [Postman](https://documenter.getpostman.com/view/3923287/UVJWrfnK).

+## What are the ranking criteria?

+The first thing we look at, is whether the functionalities above are implemented and whether the design has been followed in a detailed manner.
+This is more or less the minimum to qualify for the next round in the interview process.
+If that's met, we judge your seniority by the following aspects (in random order):

+- Structured, reusable code
+- Perfomance / SEO
+- Maintainability of code
+- Choise of techniques
+- Good understanding of programming principles
+- User experience
+- Additional functionalities/details